tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 # Thesis Ideas

-- In *The Best We Could Do*, Thi Bui directly grapples with the conflict of truth both in an objective representation of the Vietnam war — through the conflicting evidence of the "approved" American story and her own family's past experience and stories especially through her father — and understanding her own connection and beliefs on the past through the theme of childbirth and her connection with her mother.
+In *The Best We Could Do*, Thi Bui directly grapples with the conflict of truth both in an objective representation of the Vietnam war — through the conflicting evidence of the "approved" American story and her own family's past experience and stories especially through her father — and understanding her own connection and beliefs on the past through the theme of childbirth and her connection with her mother.

+- Narrow down
+- Focus more on individual points and how they connect

 # Evidence Ideas